skykosiner/todo-me-daddy/README.md

 require("todo-me-daddy").setup{
     get_markdown_todo = false, --The default for for this is false, what this does is as well as getting your to do comments this will also grab any to dos from a markdown file git_files = false, --This is a work in progress just leave this off for now ignore_folders = { -- This allows you to tell todo-me-daddy to not search certin folders for to do's, there needs to be at least something in there or the plugin will glitch right now (I'm working on a fix for this), but you can add as many ignore folders as you want.
-There will be an option added to the telescope option to only ignore files on each call. node_modules = "node_modules",
+There will be an option added to the telescope option to only ignore files on each call.
+This only works with one folder at the moment... node_modules = "node_modules",
     }
 }